dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Questions/sections/0022_Integration Fubini Tonelli.md

 - Tonelli: non-negative and measurable yields measurability of slices and equality of iterated integrals
 - Fubini: $f(x, y) \in L^1$ yields *integrable* slices and equality of iterated integrals
 - F/T: apply Tonelli to $\abs{f}$; if finite, $f\in L^1$ and apply Fubini to $f$
+- See Folland's Real Analysis II, p.
+68 for a discussion of using Fubini *and* Tonelli.
 :::

 Note that $\norm{f\ast g(x)}_1 \da \norm{ \int_\RR f(y) g(x-y)\dy}_1$